meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Today's defining political regime is **Cybernetic Power:** an order that privileges the **stabilization of systems** over the cultivation of human meaning, agency, or dissent.
 In this regime, conflict becomes noise, behavior becomes data, and the role of power is to ensure a homeostasis of stable circulation of information.
 Individual striving for purpose is subsumed into system's imperatives.

 What does this hidden constitution of cybernetic power cost?
 What becomes impossible under its regime of optimization?
-This is not pessimism about technology, but a caution against defining success solely as stability.

 > *Ubi ratio regnat, anima silet*
 > where optimization reigns, the soul falls silent.

-The ethical, technical, and philosophical dilemmas Norbert Wiener raised in the 1940's remain the default settings of our digital world.
+The ethical, technical, and philosophical dilemmas Norbert Wiener raised in the 1940's are the default settings of our digital world.

 ## Wiener's Warnings